perses/perses/ui/e2e/README.md

 - Start the backend server from the project root and disable authentication: `./scripts/api_backend_dev.sh --e2e`.
 - Change to the `ui` directory.
-- Start the UI server: `npm start`
+- Start the UI server: `pnpm start`
   - Important to ensure libraries are built since e2e imports from other Perses packages
-- Run the end-to-end tests from the command line: `npm run e2e`
+- Run the end-to-end tests from the command line: `pnpm e2e`
-- (Optional) Run the end-to-end tests in debug mode to walk through a test step by step to debug issues: `npm run e2e:debug`.
+- (Optional) Run the end-to-end tests in debug mode to walk through a test step by step to debug issues: `pnpm e2e:debug`.
 - (Optional) Install [Playwright VS Code extension](https://playwright.dev/docs/getting-started-vscode).
 This extension has a lot of helpful tools for running tests, debugging, and creating selectors.
 Select `local.playwright.config.ts` as the profile to use when running locally.

 ### Locally with UI